Skip to main content

 Note

-Do not let this feature run indefinitely, as it generates excessive files and slows down exports.
+Do not let this feature run indefinitely, as it generates excessive files and slows exports.

 19. Turn on the destination by selecting On in Active.